-If you aren’t familiar with a Lemon Drop, it’s a simple drink to make that tastes just like the candy.
+If you aren’t familiar with a lemon drop cocktail, it’s a simple drink to make.
+And it tastes just like the candy!
 But this one ain’t for the kids, so be careful and drink more responsiblier than normal.
 (If you ARE looking for one for the kids, try our Lemon Drop Mocktail).

 When are Meyer lemons in season?

 Meyer lemons are typically in season November-May.
 Look for them right alongside your regular lemons in the grocery store.

 If you can't find Meyer lemons (or just want to use regular lemons instead), you definitely can!
 Just substitute them out.
 The finished cocktail will be more tart and less floral.
 But we make this martini using regular lemons all the time.

 - Meyer lemons - You'll need juice from the Meyer lemons to make the cocktail.
 Can't find Meyer lemons?
 No problem!
 Just use regular lemons instead.
 The cocktail will be a little more tart and slightly less floral, but that's not always a bad thing!
 Lemon drops are delicious no matter what type of lemons you use.